 - Types of vehicles and cargo containers involved;

 - Motor carrier name and CA Number.

-This exemption expires on April 30, 2017.
+This exemption expires on April 30, 2018 or upon implementation of the new regulations.
 CHP will revoke the exemption for any motor carrier that fails to comply with, or adhere to, all conditions of the exemption.

 - FARM WATCH – sign up now to receive Monterey County crime updates

 The office of emergency services, a section of the county administrative office, is responsible for initiating and coordinating disaster and emergency preparation, response, recovery and mitigation operations within the county.
 To accomplish this task, the office develops and maintains a wide variety of emergency plans, including incident response plans specific to certain incidents, and coordinated emergency response plans, specific to certain geographic threat areas.